coalesceio/External-Data-Package/README.md

 * **File Format Definition - File Format Name**:
   * **File Format Name**: Specifies an existing named file format to use for loading data into the table.
-  * **Coalesce file Format location**:Location in Coalesce pointing to the database and schema,the file format resides.
+  * **Coalesce Storage Location of File Format**:Location in Coalesce pointing to the database and schema,the file format resides.
   * **File Type**:
     * CSV
     * JSON